Paperspace/Docs/data/storage/README.md

 # Types of Storage

+{% hint style="warning" %}
+This section of the documentation covers our previous generation of Gradient.
+For the current version go to [Gradient Next](https://docs.paperspace.com/gradient).
+{% endhint %}

 ## Overview

 Gradient includes three types of storage that are available within the context of running an Experiment, Job, or Notebook.
 The three storage types are **Persistent, Artifact,** and **Workspace** storage.
 Additionally, there is an option to mount S3 compatible object storage datasets to a running workload which are called **Datasets**.